bbwithpointers/bbwithpointers/README.md

 - :vulcan_salute: Hi there, I’m Bruno, or bbwithpointers.
-- 👀 I’m interested in back-end systems (golang/java), APIs, clean code/architecture, pets and making friends.
+- 👀 I’m interested in back-end systems Java, APIs, clean code/architecture, pets and making friends.
 - 🌱 I’m currently learning more about typescript and angular ecossystem
 - 💞️ I’m looking to collaborate on open-source projects, Decentralized apps and blockchain.
 - 📫 How to reach me: by e-mail